Partnership Grants—Stage 1

-Applications for both Stage 1 and Stage 2 are adjudicated by a multidisciplinary adjudication committee that includes relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.
+A multidisciplinary committee adjudicates applications for both Stage 1 and Stage 2.
+Committee members have relevant expertise from the academic community, as well as research expertise from the public, private and/or not-for-profit sectors.

-- Applications successful in Stage 1 are awarded a grant of up to $20,000 for the period during which the Stage 2 application is prepared.
+- Applications successful in Stage 1 are awarded a grant of up to $20,000 to help them prepare a Stage 2 application.

-- Expert review panels assess the strengths and weaknesses of each proposal in relation to the assessment criteria.
+- Expert review panels assess the strengths and weaknesses of each proposal using the evaluation criteria.
 The assessment of each proposal will be tailored to its nature and complexity.
 SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal.
 Wherever possible, panels of experts will review small groups of similar or related proposals.
-Written external reviews may be used where an expert review is not possible or where supplementary insights are required.
+Written external reviews can be used where an expert review is not possible or where supplementary insights are needed.

 Evaluation criteria and scoring

 The following criteria and scoring scheme are used to evaluate the applications:

 - Challenge—The aim and importance of the endeavour (40%):

 - originality, significance and expected contribution to knowledge;